 This course is delivered entirely in Nishnaabemwin.
 Students will receive comprehensive input through storytelling and other activities that the instructors deem necessary to facilitate the students' ability to understand general meaning and significant events within a story/activity.
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus.

-NP253C Advanced Immersion III
+NP253C Advanced Immersion III 6 CR

 This course, delivered entirely in Nishnaabemwin, initiates the fifth-year Nishnaabemwin Pane Immersion Program.
 Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits and word games incorporating a variety of language usage in a number of social and cultural settings.
 Lab hours are additional hours spent with fluent speaker(s).
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus.

-NP254C Advanced Immersion IV
+NP254C Advanced Immersion IV 6 CR

 This course, delivered entirely in Nishnaabemwin, is a continuation of NP253C.
 Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits and word games incorporating a variety of language usage in a number of social and cultural settings.
 Lab hours are additional hours spent with fluent speaker(s).
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus.

-NP255C Advanced Immersion V
+NP255C Advanced Immersion V 6 CR

 This course, delivered entirely in Nishnaabemwin, is a continuation of NP254C.
 Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits and word games incorporating a variety of language usage in a number of social and cultural settings.
 Lab hours are additional hours spent with fluent speaker(s).
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus

-NP256D Advanced Immersion VI
+NP256D Advanced Immersion VI 6 CR

 This course, delivered entirely in Nishnaabemwin, is a continuation of NP255C and initiates the sixth year Nishnaabemwin Pane Immersion Program.
 Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits and word games incorporating a variety of language usage in a number of social and cultural settings.
 Lab hours are additional hours spent with fluent speaker(s).
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus

-NP257D Advanced Immersion VII
+NP257D Advanced Immersion VII 6 CR

 This course, delivered entirely in Nishnaabemwin, is a continuation of NP256D.
 Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits and word games incorporating a variety of language usage in a number of social and cultural settings.
 Lab hours are additional hours spent with fluent speaker(s).
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus

-NP258D Advanced Immersion VIII
+NP258D Advanced Immersion VIII 6 CR

 This course, delivered entirely in Nishnaabemwin, is a continuation of NP257D and completes the sixth and final year of Nishnaabemwin Pane Immersion Program.
 Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits and word games incorporating a variety of language usage in a number of social and cultural settings.
 Lab hours are additional hours spent with fluent speaker(s).
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus

-NP261 Listening Comprehension I
+NP261 Listening Comprehension I 8 CR